alphagov/govuk-developer-docs/source/manual/add-authentication-to-an-application.html.md

-Prior to merging authentication into an existing application there are a [number of steps](#before-an-application-can-be-deployed-with-authentication) that need to be performed so that users/applications can access the app immediately.
+Prior to merging authentication into an existing application there are a [number of steps](#before-an-application-can-be-deployed-with-authentication) that need to be performed so that users and applications can access the app immediately.

 To set up an application: